Quebec Winter Carnival: History

-The tradition of celebrating from late January to mid-February dates back to the early colonization of North America.
-When field work was impossible during the winter, people would gather and celebrate.
-In Quebec City, the first major winter carnival took place in 1894.

-The festival, meant to lift spirits during harsh winters, was interrupted by World War I, World War II and the Great Depression of 1929, and reappeared sporadically until the mid-20th century.
+The tradition of celebrating from late January to mid-February originated during the early colonization of North America, when fieldwork was difficult in the winter.
+In Quebec City, the first major winter carnival took place in 1894, with interruptions caused by World War I, World War II and the Great Depression of 1929; it reappeared sporadically until the mid-20th century.